Laadla (1966 film)

 Laadla is a 1966 Hindi-language film directed by Krishnan–Panju and produced by AVM Productions.
-It is a remake of the Tamil film Annai (1962), which itself was a remake of the Bengali film Maya Mriga (1960).
-Sudhir Kumar Sawant, who played the role in Dosti movie is also played the role in this movie.
+It is a remake of the Bengali film Maya Mriga (1960).
+Sudhir Kumar Sawant, who played the role in Dosti movie also played the role in this movie.
 The film is remembered for Balraj Sahni, Nirupa Roy and Sudhir Kumar class act.

 Synopsis

 Seeta marries a poor man against her family's wishes and becomes pregnant.
 Savitri, her sister, is childless and yearns to have a baby so Seeta gives away her child to her sister.
 She names the child Darshan.
 Now what will be the result when Darshan will know about his real identity?